getify/Functional-Light-JS/manuscript/ch5.md

 console.log( "The average is:", avg );      // The average is: 9
 ```

-The only difference between these two snippets is that in the latter one, we skipped the `calculateAverage(nums)` call and just inlined its ouput (`9`).
+The only difference between these two snippets is that in the latter one, we skipped the `calculateAverage(nums)` call and just inlined its output (`9`).
 Since the rest of the program behaves identically, `calculateAverage(..)` has referential transparency, and is thus a pure function.

 ### Mentally Transparent